vladyslava-buzova/game_js_2048/README.md

 # How to launch a project:
 1. Clone the repo.
   - git clone the-link-from-your-forked-repo.
-2. Chech your Node.js version (Recommended Node.js 14 to run the project corectry)
+2. Chech your Node.js version (Recommended Node.js 14 to run the project corectry).
   - node -v
 3. Run VSCode and open the project folder.
 4. Open a terminal in the project folder.